davepinch/pinchy.cc/content/posts/2023/2023-05-18-giausar-from-the-year-1590.md

 ---

-The photons you see now can be traced through a series of entaglements to the year 1590.
+The photons you see now can be traced through a series of interactions to the year 1590.

 {{< rawhtml >}}
 <style>